benn888/PRONAME/README.md

 The HQ duplex reads will now undergo a serie of processing steps wrapped in the proname_refine script:

-* They are clustered according to a similarity threshold defined by the `` argument;
+* They are clustered according to a similarity threshold defined by the `--clusterid` argument;
 * The centroid sequence is extracted from each cluster;
 * 300 other reads, defined as 'sub-reads', are randomly extracted from each cluster;
 * Each centroid sequence is polished using its associated sub-reads to generate an error-corrected consensus sequence;
 * Chimera sequences are removed;
-* The generated files can then be imported into QIIME2 if desired, by setting the `` argument to 'yes'.
+* The generated files can then be imported into QIIME2 if desired, by setting the `--qiime2import` argument to 'yes'.

 ~~~
 proname_refine \